WithoutName48/dr-Mario/README.md

-dr. Mario game written in vanilla JS.
+Dr. Mario game written in vanilla JS.
-To run this project you need to use local web sever, for example via Live Server VS Code extension.
+To run this project you need to use local web sever.
+Live Server - a VS Code extension, is a convenient choice.